IABTechLab/uid2docs/docs/guides/dsp-guide.md

 - Have a local instance of the UID2 client for each server.
 This can be in-process or out-of-process.
 In-process is easiest.
 - Call client refresh periodically in the background: for example, once per hour, with some randomization to avoid peaks after global fleet restarts.
 - When a token needs to be decrypted, call client decrypt.
-In-process is fastest, but out-of-process is also acceptable if it's done correctly. (**GWH_SW01 how do they know how to make sure it's done correctly?**)
+In-process is fastest, but out-of-process is also acceptable if it's done correctly.
 - Note that client decrypt is thread-safe.
 Therefore, you can call client decrypt on multiple threads at the same time.

 ## FAQs